Highly anticipated taco and beer spot finally opening in Calgary next week | Dished

 An example of a slightly less traditional taco is the mouth-watering beef, made with braised brisket, bulgogi, Napa cap page, and queso fresco.

-Every great taco spot needs an amazing fish taco, and the one here has sesame cabbage slaw, yuzu kosho mayo, and pico de gallo.
-This dish has Japanese ingredients, Mexican classic toppings, and a feel of the California Baja area.
+Every great taco spot needs an amazing fish option.
+The fish taco here has sesame cabbage slaw, yuzu kosho mayo, and pico de gallo.
+This dish has Japanese ingredients with classic Mexican toppings and a feel of the California Baja area.

 Surfy Surfy Bar won’t just be one of the best food spots at CF Chinook Centre — it’s going to be a go-to spot no matter the occasion.